-- > What your and your dependents' life insurance benefit is. - ▶ How you can continue your coverage if you are disabled. - ▶ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - ▶ How to tell the Fund who should get the benefit if you die. - ▶ Additional benefits under the life and AD&D benefit.
+- What your life insurance benefit is. - ➤ How you can continue your coverage if you are disabled. - ➤ How to convert your life insurance to an individual policy if you lose coverage. - ➤ What your AD&D benefit is. - > How to tell the Fund who should get the benefit if you die. - > Additional benefits under the life and AD&D benefit.

 Life and AD&D benefits are for employees only.
-Dependents are not eligible for Life and AD&D benefits.
+Dependents are not eligible for life and AD&D benefits.

-Life and AD&D Benefit - What the Plan Pays
+Life and AD&D Benefit - What the Plan Pays Life Insurance Employees Only 3 times your annual earnings, up to a maximum of \$750,000 Accidental Death and Dismemberment (AD&D) Insurance Employees Only 3 times your annual earnings, up to a maximum of \$750,000

-Life Insurance

-Employees Only \$10,000

-Accidental Death and Dismemberment (AD&D) Insurance

-Employees Only \$10,000